 |Proudly bringing green lasers and pew pew noises since 1977|

 - They're extraordinarily cheap at 8 points each.
 Only the Rebel Z-95 is less expensive (at 7 points) and they suffer many of the same problems as TIE Fighters only with less consistency (particularly against aces) and a higher tendency to get pounced on.
-You can get a single deployment of two TIE Fighters for Imperials at a mere 16 points, which can be tremendously valuable.
+You can get a single deployment of two TIE Fighters for Imperials at a mere 16 points, which is better than any ship.

 - Speed 4 is not to be overlooked.
 That's higher than your average speed of 3 and for a competitive price.
-Against anything going speed 3 or less (which describes most of the Rebel squadrons), you can reliably get the first punch in, which is tremendously valuable (more on that later).
-It's also useful for giving you more leeway in where you get to place your TIEs when attacking an enemy squadron or squadron group, which can help with Intel or avoiding enemy flak.
+Against anything going speed 3 or less (which describes most of the Rebel squadrons), you can reliably get the first punch in, which you really want (more on that later).
+It's also useful for giving you more leeway in where you get to place your TIEs when attacking an enemy squadron or squadron group.

 - At 3 blue dice against squadrons and Swarm, they punch above their points cost.
 It's not individually impressive, but when consistently applied it can add up very quickly.
 Consider that against another squadron without defense tokens (where you want only raw damage), a TIE Fighter triggering Swarm will do an average of 1.94 damage, just slightly below the 2 average damage of an attack from a 4 blue dice squadron.
 When you consider that a TIE Fighter is much cheaper than the kind of squadrons throwing 4 blue dice (among its Rebel counterparts, that includes X-Wings, E-Wings, and YT-2400s, the cheapest of which is 13 points), that's quite a steal.

-- Speaking of enemy aces, the reroll from Swarm is also quite helpful for fishing for Accuracy results when locking down a Scatter is essential.
-The blue dice assortment can put more damage into Scatter aces than they were expecting to receive against chaff squadrons.
+- Speaking of enemy aces, the reroll from Swarm is also quite helpful for fishing for accuracy icons when locking down a scatter is essential.
+The blue dice assortment can put more damage into scatter aces than they were expecting to receive against chaff squadrons.

 - 3 hull.
 TIE Fighter squadrons are very fragile and this is the biggest flaw that needs to be played around.
 They can take about two attacks from most enemy fighters.
 On a lucky roll, they can be completely wiped out in one attack.
 If anything can soften them up by even one damage first (say, like flak from enemy ships), their odds of getting destroyed in one attack from an enemy squadron go up pretty remarkably.
 Speaking of flak, they can be reliably killed over time by a modest investment of flak from enemy ships.
 A dedicated bomber like a TIE Bomber can take quite a bit more punishment from flak, making flak-only defense plans much less reliable.
 TIE Fighters don't have that luxury.